sturrion/my-twitter-data/account_analysis/twitter_account_analysis.md

 Twitter
 ========================================================

 I can't follow more than 2000 people.
 I need follow people who follow back.
 And I need people with many followers.
-So, if the retweet, my tweets will spread faster.
+So, if they retweet, my tweets will spread faster.

 I'm going to explore some data.